JoergZ2/mympdplaylist-skill/README.md

 All commands can be executed on a remote device with the addition "on the radio (in the | in the) [room name]".<br>
 It is strongly recommended to blacklist the skills mycroft-playback-control.mycroftai and mycroft-volume.mycroftai.<br>
 Please read at least the configuration section in the wiki.<br>
-More information about configuration, functionality and commands in the wiki.
+More information about configuration, functionality and commands in the <a href="https://github.com/JoergZ2/mympdplaylist-skill/wiki/Wiki---International-Version">wiki.</a>

 ## Credits
 JoergZ2